filip1/dearmep/doc/data-protection.md

 The IP address is not persisted.
 However, a counter that tracks successful geolocation lookups is increased, receiving the country (not the IP address) as a parameter.

-Campaigns which are not multi-national could disable the geolocation feature.
+Instances which do not span multiple countries could disable the geolocation feature.

 ### Abuse Prevention